jcerdenia/joshuacerdenia/README.md

 ### Hi, I'm Joshua.

 I'm a full stack developer with [FireVisor](https://firevisor.com/), an AI-powered platform creating self-aware factories.

-I made the jump to software development in 2021 with a music background and am learning everything I can get my hands on.
 My daily work includes JavaScript/TypeScript, Angular, React, Node, NestJS, etc. I'm also fond of Kotlin and Android.

+Outside tech, I enjoy all things to do with music and culture.
+Find me at [cerdenia.com](https://cerdenia.com).

 In the past, I have been based in Singapore, Baltimore, and New York.
 Currently I'm working remotely out of the Philippines.

-Outside tech, I enjoy all things to do with culture.
-Find me at [cerdenia.com](https://cerdenia.com).

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=joshuacerdenia&layout=compact)